-- What is process tracing and how does it differ from historical chronologies? - What role do causal mechanisms and social practices play in process tracing / practice tracing? - How would you know a rigorous application of process tracing / practice tracing if it were to walk through the door? - How visible and explicit should the process/practice tracing method be in the write up of your results? - For many, formalization (Bayesianism, set theory, directed acyclic graphs) is the cutting edge in process tracing.
+- What role do causal mechanisms and social practices play in process tracing / practice tracing? - How would you know a rigorous application of process tracing / practice tracing if it were to walk through the door? - How visible and explicit should the process/practice tracing method be in the write up of your results? - For many, formalization (Bayesianism, set theory, directed acyclic graphs) is the cutting edge in process tracing.
 What are the pluses and minuses of such efforts?